 When thinking about Norway, two words come to mind - Northern Lights.
 Driving through the mountains of Northern Norway would let you experience the mystical Aurora Borealis.
 Marvel at the sight of quaint little towns at the base of a glorious mountain.
 You can even live both worlds of a luxurious traveler and an indigenous Inuit by staying and relaxing in a glass igloo for the rest of your stay.

-You can explore most of the natural treasures and ease itinerary adjustments by driving in Norway.
+Experience Norway—you can explore most of the natural treasures and ease itinerary adjustments when driving in Norway.
 Most of the places would satisfy those who are more natural landscape focused, but every city you visit can also offer lots of fun activities.
 Although the major cities are connected by the local transport system through buses and trains, driving will allow you to visit the unfrequented destinations and scenic routes along the countryside and near the majestic fjords.

 To have a quintessential Norwegian experience, you must know a few things about the country and how driving in Norway is.
 You must be ready to observe rules and regulations for driving in Norway and treat the land and each other as to how Norwegians would, especially on the road.
 So dive in on this driving guide because the land of nature’s pretty lights, fjords, and Viking history is waiting for you.

 Whether you’re looking on your left or right, driving in Norway seems like a winter wonderland.
-Norway is an ethereal country filled with rich legends and lots of magical places to explore.
+Norway is an ethereal country filled with a unique nature experience.
 But before doing so it may be helpful to discover some facts about the history, culture, and the land itself first.
 This will give you the general background to know what to expect in Norway and why it has become one of the most sought-after travel experiences.

 The Scandinavian region of northern Europe comprises a group of countries that share geographical and cultural similarities.
 Norway is one of the main bodies of territory that make up the Scandinavian peninsula sharing it with Sweden.
 The Danish straits separate the island of Denmark from the peninsula but is also a part of Scandinavia in terms of geography.